CleverTap/clevertap-android-sdk/README.md

 2. Install the SDK

+    ### Manual Install

     Copy the included CleverTapAndroidSDK.jar file to your projects libs directory.
 Add this JAR file as a dependency for your Android app project.

+    ### Android Studio / Gradle

+    We publish the sdk to jcenter and mavenCentral as an `aar` file.
+Just declare it as dependency in your `build.gradle` file.

+        dependencies {
+            compile 'com.clevertap.android:clevertap-android-sdk:2.0.4'
+        }

+    Then add the Google Play Services and Android Support Library v4 depencies to your `build.gradle` file.

+        dependencies {
+            compile 'com.clevertap.android:clevertap-android-sdk:2.0.4'
+            compile 'com.google.android.gms:play-services:8.3.0'
+            compile 'com.android.support:support-v4:23.1.1'
+        }

+    Once you've updated your `build.gradle` file, make sure you have specified jcenter() or mavenCentral() as a repository in your `build.gradle` and then sync your project in Tools -> Android -> Sync Project With Gradle Files.

 3. Add Your CleverTap Account Credentials